micronaut-projects/micronaut-project-template/CONTRIBUTING.md

 ## Checkstyle

 We want to keep the code clean, following good practices about organization, javadoc and style as much as possible.

-Micronaut Data uses [Checkstyle](https://checkstyle.sourceforge.io/) to make sure that all the code follows those standards.
+Micronaut XXX uses [Checkstyle](https://checkstyle.sourceforge.io/) to make sure that all the code follows those standards.
 The configuration file is defined in `config/checkstyle/checkstyle.xml` and to execute the Checkstyle you need to run:

 ```
 ./gradlew <module-name>:checkstyleMain
 ```

 Before start contributing with new code it is recommended to install IntelliJ [CheckStyle-IDEA](https://plugins.jetbrains.com/plugin/1065-checkstyle-idea) plugin and configure it to use Micronaut's checkstyle configuration file.

 IntelliJ will mark in red the issues Checkstyle finds.
 For example:

 ![](https://github.com/micronaut-projects/micronaut-core/raw/master/src/main/docs/resources/img/checkstyle-issue.png)